mraiser/newbound/README.md

 ## Python Support
 Python support is enabled by default.
 You must install Python3 in the local environment first.
 Maintaining state in Python requires the flowlang native library.
-If you would like to maintain state between call, follow the directions below for "Flow Support" and choose "Option 2".
+If you would like to maintain state between calls, follow the directions below for "Flow Support" and choose "Option 2".
 Further, you must enable the `python_runtime` feature like so:

     cargo build --features=python_runtime